 Recently on my Instagram, I posted a picture of me with only mascara and lipgloss.
 Since, I have gotten a few people asking me about my skincare routine, welp here it is!
 Its pretty simple and easy to follow.

-One of my most essential tips for great skin is drinking lots of water.
+One of my most essential tips, based on this site link, for great skin is drinking lots of water.
 Water is the main basis for the condition of my skin, I drink water all day and when I’m not drinking water, I follow-up with coffee or other drinks by drinking more water!

 As for the products that I use on my skin, I use the following steps: